 add a firefighter endorsement $27

-Things you don’t need
+Things you may do not need

 Don’t need a truck driving school